wp-plugins/nextgen-facebook/readme.txt

 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/about-pro-addons/">About Pro Addons</a>
 	<ul>
 		<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/about-pro-addons/videos-apis/">Slideshare, Vimeo, Wistia, Youtube APIs</a>
-			<div>An example showing the difference in meta tags between the NGFB Open Graph+ Free version, which does not support video APIs or Twitter Cards, and the Pro version which does.</div></li>
+			<div>An example showing the difference in meta tags between the NGFB Free version, which does not support video APIs or Twitter Cards, and the Pro version which does.</div></li>
 	</ul></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/constants/">Constants</a>
-		<div>A list of available PHP constants for the NGFB Open Graph+ plugin for WordPress.</div></li>
+		<div>A list of available PHP constants for the NGFB plugin for WordPress.</div></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/debugging-and-problem-solving/">Debugging and Problem Solving</a>
-		<div>A few debugging and problem solving techniques for the NGFB Open Graph+ plugin for WordPress.</div></li>
+		<div>A few debugging and problem solving techniques for the NGFB plugin for WordPress.</div></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/filters/">Filters</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/integration-notes/">Integration Notes</a>
 	<ul>